JaredMcB/DDRM/ResearchJournal.md

 10:57 AM - This morning I got it all working the plan will be to leave my laptop at the school now and do all the work I need to do at home.
 This will confine me to the living room, but saves me transporting my laptop.
 I plan to basically work at school these days, anyway.

 Now, The goal is to start from the bottom and work my way up to the top.
 Basically, I do what before took months in a manner of days.
 First, I'll start with a scalar linear process and use the software in `

+I moved my research journal to the repository and converted it to markdown.
+Now it will be travel with the code and is easily readable on github.

+12:00 PM - Now, I get to work on the code.
+Here is the

+## Todo
+### Examples
+1. scalar linear
+2. vector linear
+3. scalar nonlinear Langevin (double well)
+4. general more general state space models (with easily computed spectral densities)
+5. KSE!

+### For each example
+1. reproduce the model
+2. apply a form of model reduction
+3. verify results by computing and comparing autocovariances